-Richard is Principal of Edgehill Theological College in Belfast, serving the Methodist Church in Ireland.
-A British Methodist presbyter he has permission to serve overseas – in Ireland!
-Richard studied theology in Birmingham and Dublin before being sent to Tonga to teach in Sia’atoutai theological college.
-He has kept in touch with developments in church and society in the South Pacific, making a number of return visits.
-He has been superintendent minister in a north London Circuit and principal of an ecumenical ministerial training course.
-Richard has an academic interest in Christian doctrine and is the author of Handing on Christ: Rediscovering the Gift of Christian Doctrine.
-He’s a persistent cyclist and a keen choral singer.
+Richard is a Research Fellow with Wesley House, Cambridge, and editor of the journal Holiness.
+A British Methodist presbyter he studied theology in Birmingham and Dublin before being sent to Tonga to teach in Sia’atoutai Theological College.
+He has been superintendent minister in a north London Circuit and principal of theological training institutions in Britain and Ireland.
+Richard has an academic interest in Christian doctrine and is the author of the Grove book, Doctrine and Change.
+He’s a persistent allotment gardener, a fair-weather cyclist and a keen choral singer.

 Graham is the Superintendent Minister in the Macclesfield Circuit, having previously spent eight years in West Yorkshire.
 Before he became a Methodist minister, Graham was employed as a Lay Worker and Youth Worker in several churches.
 He is interested the way Methodism is experienced within church communities and is currently researching how this shared experience reveals the nature of “lived Methodism”.

-Will is a Methodist presbyter in the Sheffield Circuit.
+Will is a Methodist presbyter in the Central Sussex United Area.
 This is his first appointment having been in the final cohort to train at Wesley House, Cambridge.
 As part of his training he spent a year studying at Candler School of Theology in Atlanta.

-Away from ministry Will plays for the Deepcar brass band and so feels fortunate to have been stationed in an area with such a rich brass banding pedigree.
+Away from ministry Will plays for the Patcham Silver Band.
 He also follows the fortunes of Tottenham Hotspur Football Club which has been less painful recently than for most of his life!